 No, “organic” isn’t just a fancy marketing term.
 The cultivation of organic coffee beans actually requires no synthetic fertilizers nor harmful pesticides.
 Plus, by supporting the traditional, more natural methods of growing coffee, you can prevent surrounding farming communities from breathing in harmful chemicals and consuming contaminated water.
 Fortunately, many brands are following suit.
 Pretty Me’s Lean n’Green Coffee boasts all natural and organic ingredients, which also help promote a cleaner way for you satisfy your caffeine fix.
 It even comes with additional ingredients like l-carnitine — helpful for those with weight loss goals.
 Of course, the best part is still that it doesn’t come at the expense of the environment.

 Not only is manually brewing your coffee cheaper, but it’s also more eco-friendly.
 Though you may be used to your typical coffee makers, these machines are mostly created out of plastics (and other materials) that are designed to break eventually, leading you to replace it with a new one, which isn’t so economical either.
 On the other hand, manual brewing tools, like these non-bleached coffee filters by Hario, are guaranteed to last longer and even give you a deeper appreciation for coffee since the process is more in-depth.
+For optimum freshness, grind your coffee beans at home.
+Quality grinder should be made of steel, like a burr coffee grinder.
+If you love stronger coffee you should grind coffee beans right before you are ready to brew.

 Just Drink Less